ecolistening/echo-dash/README.md

 There is a "common" menu on the lefthand side that is used for all (most) pages, and then page-specific options (with the general layout of the menu on the UMAP page) should go up top.

 I have been tracking issues and to do's in Github Issues (https://github.com/ecolistening/ecoacoustics-dashboard/issues) and have marked some of the issues as good first issues (https://github.com/ecolistening/ecoacoustics-dashboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), so feel free to start there.

+# Hosting
+This dashboard is hosted at https://echodash.co.uk .
+Pushes to the `develop` branch will automatically be deployed to this host using a gitlab CI workflow and docker.
+Pushes to the `staging` branch will automatically be deployed to `staging`.
+The idea being that `develop` has the latest stable code and `staging` provides a test-bed for new features.

+## CI workflow

+The CI workflow uses `ssh` to log into the echodash.co.uk server and run a script that pulls the latest updates to the active branch.
+Using `docker` the script then shuts down the old dashboard and restarts it with the new changes.

+The `ssh` part of the CI workflow is handled using a ready-made github workflow called `ssh-action`, documenttaion for it can be found [here](https://github.com/appleboy/ssh-action).
+The ssh process pulls the server hostname, ssh key and and the username of the deployment user from github's secrets area, documented in the `ssh-action` site and [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+If details of the server or user change, this is where you need to update them.

+## Nginx reverse proxy

+The dashboard also sits behind an nginx reverse proxy.
+This simplifies the process of enabling encrypted HTTPS connections to the server, which are sometimes required to be able to access sites from public/institutional internet connections.
+More details about how to set up and adjust the reverse proxy, check out [this](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04) tutorial.

+## Netdata

+The echodash.co.uk also hosts a netdata dashboard that allows us to monitor and record long term resource usage.
+This is also served behind the nginx reverse proxy, and can be accessed at https://echodash.co.uk/netdata